Ellen Call Long: Memorialization

-World’s Fair delegate
+World's Fair delegate

-After the Civil War, Ellen Call Long earned a reputation as a tireless promoter of Florida and took the lead in encouraging national reconciliation in the state.
+After the American Civil War, Ellen Call Long earned a reputation as a tireless promoter of Florida and took the lead in encouraging national reconciliation in the state.
 She was able to use her family's political connections to secure several appointments to key expositions for herself and her family.
 Perhaps her most notable contribution was to the Centennial Exposition celebrated in Philadelphia in 1876.
-She saw this as an opportunity to rekindle old bonds of nationalism that the war destroyed.
+She saw this as an opportunity to rekindle the old bonds of nationalism that the war had destroyed.
 Her upbringing in the boarding schools of the north, most notably Philadelphia, gave her connections to several prominent families, which she used to her advantage.
-She received the appointment as Florida's delegate to the exhibition, but despite her best efforts, she was unable to generate much interest in the venture and received a lukewarm response from her fellow Floridians embittered by war and Reconstruction.
-Her efforts did not go unnoticed, however, as she was widely commended for her tireless work with the exposition.
+She received the appointment as Florida's delegate to the exhibition, but despite her best efforts, she could not generate much interest in the venture and received a lukewarm response from her fellow Floridians embittered by war and Reconstruction.
+However, her efforts did not go unnoticed, as she was widely commended for her tireless work with the exposition.
 She would later serve as a Florida delegate in the World Cotton Centennial (1884), the Exposition Universelle (1889), the World's Columbian Exposition (1893), and Tennessee Centennial (1897).

 Silkworm cultivation

 Faced with maintaining a large extended family and a high standard of living as resources were dwindling, Ellen turned to alternative methods of generating income.
-She immersed herself in silkworm cultivation, studying for a period in the 1870s with the Women's Silk Culture Association in Philadelphia, which she joined and was an active member.
-She raised the silkworms and produced the silk on The Grove property itself, first utilizing the first floor of the main house before constructing a small cottage on the property near the cemetery for the purpose.
-She published a book on silkworm cultivation, titled Silk Farming that was well received.
+She immersed herself in silkworm cultivation, studying for a period in the 1870s with the Women's Silk Culture Association in Philadelphia, which she joined and was an active member of.
+She raised the silkworms and produced the silk on The Grove property itself, first utilizing the first floor of the main house before constructing a small cottage near the cemetery.
+She published a silkworm cultivation book, Silk Farming, which was well received.
 She produced ceremonial silk flags for the 1885 gubernatorial inauguration of Florida governor Edward A. Perry.
 She also presented a silk flag made from silk grown at The Grove to the Board of Lady Managers at the 1893 Columbian Exposition, which was displayed in the Woman's Building.